Treaty of Washington (1871): Joint commission

-Although the treaty was signed in the name of the United Kingdom, Macdonald's presence established that newly formed Dominion of Canada would at least take part in settling foreign matters that affected it directly, especially with respect to dealings with the United States.
-The joint commission entered at once upon its task and on 8 May concluded a treaty which received the prompt approval of the two governments.
+Although the treaty was signed in the name of the United Kingdom, Macdonald's presence established that the newly formed Dominion of Canada would at least take part in settling foreign matters that affected it directly, especially with respect to dealings with the United States.
+The joint commission entered upon its task and on 8 May concluded a treaty which received the prompt approval of the two governments.
 Aside from the settlement of the dispute growing out of the so-called Alabama Claims, provision was made for the adjustment of the differences with regard to the northeastern fisheries by the appointment of a mixed commission to meet at Halifax and pass upon the relative value of certain reciprocal privileges granted each of the contracting parties.
 In 1877, the Halifax Fisheries Commission appointed under the treaty directed the United States to pay $5,500,000 to the British Government as compensation.

 Finally, a provision was made whereby William I, German Emperor, would be arbitrator of the Pig War dispute concerning the maritime boundary surrounding the San Juan Islands.
 The choice of the emperor as arbitrator reflected the prestige Germany had acquired after its victory in the Franco-Prussian War, and the trust both the United States and the United Kingdom had in the Berlin government.
 The issue in dispute concerning the San Juan Islands traced to ambiguous wording of a previous 1846 treaty.
 William I issued his finding on October 21, 1872, holding that the entire San Juan archipelago belong to the United States.

 At Geneva, in 1872, the United States was awarded $15,500,000 pursuant to the terms of the treaty, and the British apologized for the destruction caused by the British-built Confederate ships but admitted no guilt.
+However, no compensation for damages done to the U.S. by British-built blockade runners carrying arms supplies to the Confederacy was offered.

-Compensation for the Fenian raids was not included, and American fishermen were given rights to fish in Canadian waters.
-That greatly irritated Macdonald, but he nonetheless signed the treaty under the argument that he was a junior member of the British delegation.
+The lack of compensation from Canada greatly irritated Macdonald, but he nonetheless signed the treaty under the argument that he was a junior member of the British delegation.
 The treaty was published in the Canadian press to widespread condemnation, but Macdonald remained silent on the issue.
 When it came time to debate the treaty in the House of Commons of Canada, he revealed that he had been secretly negotiating for a better deal and had obtained a cash payment from the Americans for the use of Canadian fishing grounds, and in lieu of any claim against the United States over the Fenians.
 Furthermore, the British had agreed to a guaranteed loan of £3,600,000 for the construction of the Canadian Pacific Railway.
 This masterstroke of diplomacy and statecraft allowed an otherwise deeply unpopular treaty to be ratified by the Parliament of Canada.